grongierisc/iris-python-article/Article0.md

 This will be an introduction to Python programming in the context of IRIS.

-Before anything i will cover an important topic: **How python works**, this will help you understand some issues and limitations you may encounter when working with Python in IRIS.
+Before anything I will cover an important topic: **How python works**, this will help you understand some issues and limitations you may encounter when working with Python in IRIS.

 # How Python works

 ## Interpreted Language

-Python is an interpreted language, which means that the code is executed line by line at runtime.
+Python is an interpreted language, which means that the code is **executed line by line** at runtime even when you import a script.

 What does this mean ?
 Let's take a look at the following code: